tomhealy1/project/README.md

 ##3.
 Data Understanding
 At this stage we are gathering the data, doing some exploratory analysis:

-First we loaded the data:
+First we loaded the package we will need and the data:
 <p align="left">
 <img src="https://github.com/tomhealy1/project/blob/master/Load_data.PNG">
 </p>

+I played around with opening the file using other means:

 ## References